Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 6770 1GB is 425% faster than the Radeon HD 6450 (OEM) overall, due to its greater data rate. (explain)
+Memory BandwidthThe Radeon HD 6770 1GB should theoretically be a lot faster than the Radeon HD 6450 (OEM) overall. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon HD 6770 1GB is a better choice, and very much so. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon HD 6770 1GB is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison